Geoalert/mapflow-docs-en/source/api/error_messages.rst

 Error messages in API
 ==============

-.. list-table:: This is a list of messages and parameters that can be in the `messages` section of the response for failed processings.
+.. list-table:: List of messages and parameters that can be in the `messages` section of the response for failed processings.
    :widths: 15 15 25
    :header-rows: 1